otrv4/otrv4/otrv4.md

 the last byte are cleared, and the highest bit of the second to last byte is set.

-Interpret this prunned buffer as the little-endian integer, forming a secret scalar.
+Interpret this pruned buffer as the little-endian integer, forming a secret scalar.

 Take into account these operations when choosing random values for